mediacloud/rss-fetcher/doc/deployment.md

 of the project under your account, or a branch in the mediacloud account) then run:

-    ./dokku-scripts/push.sh
+    venv/bin/python.py deploy.py deploy

-to deploy the code. `push.sh` will apply and push a tag like `YYYY-MM-DD-HH-MM-SS-HOSTNAME-USERNAME-rss-fetcher`.
+to deploy the code. `deploy` will apply and push a tag like `YYYY-MM-DD-HH-MM-SS-HOSTNAME-USERNAME-rss-fetcher`.

-NOTE: push.sh is run as a regular user (no sudo required).
+NOTE: `deploy` is run as a regular user (no sudo required).

 The application container `/app/storage` directory appears on the host system in `/var/lib/dokku/data/storage/APPNAME`,